ben/ben.github.com/_drafts/highfive.md

 This arrangement has been pretty effective for most of the history of Internet services.

 But ChatOps shows us that this can be improved in a lot of ways.
-Most immediately, we've made it easier to deploy from the chat room than manually.
+Most immediately, we've made it easier to deploy from the chat room than doing it manually.
 But more importantly, *you'll never forget to tell the team when you're deploying.*
 Or when you're done.
 Or if something goes wrong.